Banger

 Gmail access begins with OAuth.
 That gives Banger a provider connection, not just a password-like credential.

 The connection has lifecycle and health.
 It can be valid, expired, revoked, or waiting for setup.
-It needs history cursors, watch state, backfill state, and validation timestamps.
+It needs provider health, history-import progress, and validation state.
 It also needs to be tied to the right workspace and mailbox.

 Treating this as provider state keeps the rest of the system cleaner.
 The mailbox model can ask for provider mail, but it does not need to pretend Gmail auth is the same as SMTP auth.